 Volunteering in Uganda provides a safe and eye-opening cultural exchange experience for people of all ages and nationalities.
 There’s a lot going on out here.
 But there’s not much photographic evidence of it floating around the internet.

-Instead, we have the typical selfie – young volunteer posing with poorly dressed, dusty little kids.
+Instead, we have the typical selfie – young volunteer posing with dusty little kid.

 I don’t want to see idle people.
 I’m sick to death of poverty porn.
 Enough with the exaggerated stories of danger and civil unrest.
-This is why I founded The Real Uganda in 2005.
-I want to show you the full picture of life in Uganda.
+This is why The Real Uganda was founded in 2005 – to show the world the full picture of life in Uganda.